 Learn more about how live-in care can help to support your loved one with our informative guide to live-in care.

 Alzheimer’s disease is a challenging health condition that progressively gets more difficult to manage with time.
-Whilst a family caregiver does have their loved one’s best interests at heart, oftentimes they lack the specialist knowledge a professional carer has.
-Turning to an experienced Alzheimer’s live-in carer for assistance ensures that your loved one receives expert care for their condition.
+Whilst a family caregiver has their loved one’s best interests at heart, they often lack the specialist knowledge of a professional carer.

-Furthermore, live-in care is preferable to a care home environment, for people living with Alzheimer’s, as this care service gently supports, reassures, and importantly, maintains an individual’s daily routine.
-The symptoms of confusion, distress, and anxiety could be exacerbated during the relocation process, and settling into a care home could be more difficult for Alzheimer’s sufferers.
+The symptoms of confusion and anxiety could be exacerbated during the relocation process, and settling into a care home could be more difficult for Alzheimer’s sufferers.
 With this in mind, receiving care in the familiar surroundings of home is the least disruptive option.